AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 ### Add index pages

-We copied the `admin/index.blade.php` page into the `roles` and `permisisons` folders.
+We copied the `admin/index.blade.php` page into the `roles` and `permissions` folders.
 We are now ready to edit them.

 ##### `admin/roles/index.blade.php`